 3. Change your attitude, focus and energy levels: Sometimes, all we need to feel enlivened is to shift our attitude and perspective.
 Perhaps you’ve grown accustomed to focusing on the negative and what’s not working in your life.
 If you have dark clouds perpetually hovering above your head, it’s time to examine your thought patterns and shift any negative belief systems that are blocking your path to happiness.
 Perhaps you need to learn the art of being in the present moment and savoring it.
 A daily practice of gratitude of acknowledging the things that you’re grateful for is an effective way to do this.
 You can boost your physical wellbeing by nourishing yourself with healthy foods and engaging in some form of physical exercise to experience more balance, vitality and strength.

 5. Get curious and be open to learning: The world provides us with a profusion of learning opportunities.
 We need to approach life from the standpoint of a life-long student and cultivate a sense of curiosity about everything around us.
 Nowadays, there are plenty of chances to expand our knowledge if we’re open to seeing them.
 We can step out of our bubble and dislodge our mental ruts by simply taking the initiative to seek out the unusual.
 When guided by our curiosity, life becomes one grand adventure.
 Like Indiana Jones, we’ll be able to charter new territory, search for priceless treasures, and broaden our horizons as we unearth new worlds.

 The Universe is a dynamic and ever-changing place.
-You’re always connected to it – you’re part of its cosmic dance.
-You become an active participant once you’re plugged into your purpose and you appreciate the meaning and significance of your existence on the planet.
+You’re always connected to it—and you’re part of its cosmic dance.
+You become an active participant once you’re plugged into your purpose and you appreciate the significance of your existence on the planet.

 All my best on your journey,

 Question for you: Does your life feel boring and predictable?
 What are some steps that you can take to create a shift in your approach?